 Like many other instruments, the range between 1000kHz and 5000kHz tends to make everything sound “lighter” so to speak.
 There is also more clarity.

 However, this is the range where a lot of the imperfections might shine through as well, including amp hiss, weird picking technique, the sounds of the environment, and so on and so forth.
+ISP’s Decimator II Noise Gate from ZZounds is a great way of eliminating these sounds right at the source.

 Additional Frequency Tips